 So, are tomatoes good for you?
 Indeed, they are.
 As long as they are eaten in moderation, tomatoes can remain an essential part of your daily diet and help keep you healthy for a long time.

 Here at Healthy Foodie, we have a great recipe for pasta sauce that is easy to make.
-It’s perfect for your healthy homemade pasta!
+It’s perfect for my homemade lasagna rollups or Rainbow Vegetable Pasta!
 We promote good health by way of proper dieting and eating food that is good for you.